 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-1 (20-ounce) can sliced pears in heavy syrup
+1 20-ounce can canned pears in heavy syrup

 1/2 cup unsalted butter, melted

-Pour pears with syrup into an oblong baking pan.
-Sprinkle cake mix evenly over pears.
-Drizzle melted butter over cake mix.
+Drizzle the melted butter over the cake mix.
 Lightly sprinkle with ginger or nutmeg.